apwal1/Mandelbrot-Surveyor/README.txt

 Mandelbrot Surveyor is a multithreaded Mandelbrot fractal rendering program written in C++ using the SDL2 library.
 As of now it features panning and zooming capabilities, but many more features are planned for future updates.

+Current features:
+  - Panning (hold left click and drag the fractal)
+  - Zooming (using W and S keys or mouse wheel)
+  - GPU rendering (don't try running this project on a device without a CUDA-capable GPU; you will definitely run into problems)
+  - CPU rendering (you can switch between GPU and CPU rendering with the M key)

 Planned future features:
-  - GPU rendering using the CUDA toolkit
   - Smooth coloring algorithm
   - Dynamic color-palette choosing
   - Screenshots
   - Saving and loading of specific locations within the fractal
-  - Cross-platform capabilities (should already be possible as SDL2 is cross-platform, but I haven't tested this on anything other than Windows 10)
+  - Cross-platform capabilities

 Potential future features:
   - Dynamic rotation of the Mandelbrot